chtimi59/irbridge/README.md

 * Full infrared's waveforms are bridged to allow clients to implement various proprietary IR protocols.
 * A cross platform (Android, Linux, Windows) 'ircodec' library makes the job easier to deal with these raw's waveforms

-At the really beginning of this project I start with NEC protocol, which is one of the very common infrared protocol used for remotes.
+At the really beginning of this project I start with NEC protocol (waveform below), which is one of the very common infrared protocol used for remotes.
 Consequently this project provides a way to do a universal remote or... maybe make a first low-cost step into the domotic world.
 <p align="center">
   <img src="nec.png" alt="nec waveform"/>